-The reality is, people change.
+The reality is, people, change.
 Although an employee may have a clean background check when hired, anything can happen over the coming years.
-Post-employment screening allows your company to quantify the risk to which you are exposed, and then manage that risk.
+Hence, rescreening employees allows your company to quantify the risk to which you are exposed, and then manage that risk.

 - Research shows 7 out of 10 people who have drug and alcohol addictions are employed, this is an expensive addiction to manage and could raise the possibility of them committing some type of fraud.

 - Many people also fall victim to dire financial situations.
 Sinking mortgages, high credit card debt and spouses losing jobs create desperate situations that can tempt even the best employees.

 - New businesses registered since employees were first employed, or any arising trouble with law enforcement may also be a conflict of interest resulting in various risks.